shahd1995913/skin-cancer-detector/README.md

 ## 4. normalization on the images and resize to 224.

-## 5. Using a deep learning system called Model on an image database.
+## 5. Using a deep learning system called   CNN Model on an image database.

  ## 6. Evaluation of the model and obtaining accuracy, and the accuracy was 90.